codemetropolis/CodeMetropolis/custom/index.md

 ~~~

 This method is used to construct the structure of the output CDF document.
 The `source` parameter holds the path to the source of the data you want to convert and is passed as command line argument (or executor argument when using the CodeMetropolis API).
 This could be for example a file or a server, but you are free to use any kind of data source.
 The implementation should load the data from the source, create the CDF elements and place them in a tree structure.
-The method must return a CdfTree object which holds the (no surprise) CDF tree.
-All CDF related classes are placed in package `codemetropolis.toolchain.commons.cdf`.
-Since we will need all of them, we can import them like:
+The method must return a `CdfTree` object which holds the (no surprise) CDF tree.
+All CDF related classes are placed in a package named `codemetropolis.toolchain.commons.cdf`.
+Since we will need all of these, we can import them like:

 ~~~ java
 import codemetropolis.toolchain.commons.cdf.*;